Case Transfer Criteria and Procedures

 A high priority case conference is held prior to transferring the case.
 A case is considered a high priority case when at least one (1) of the following exists:

-• The child having significant medical/psychological needs
+• The child has significant medical/psychological needs.

-• Risk of child abduction/abducted/missing
+• Risk of child abduction, including history of abducted sibling(s).

 • Child/Family has ties and/or a nexus to organized crime that presents a risk to all involved.

-• Child has a history of violence to others or self
+• Child has a history of violence to others or self.

 High Priority Case Conferences